-This post is aimed for those who are writing their own business plan.
-If you have to present your business plan to third party users such as banks, investors or immigration, you should hire services of professional business plan writer.
+This post is aimed at those who are writing their own business plan.
+If you have to present your business plan to third party users such as banks, investors or immigration, you should hire services of professional business plan writers.

 Today, we will present 5 tips to write a professional executive summary.

 How to Pen Down the Best Executive Summary

 An executive summary is meant to be the gist of your whole business plan.
 Naturally, many entrepreneurs find it challenging to summarize the whole plan into a few words.

 We don’t have any rule of thumb, but executive summaries should be at the max 1 – 2-pages long.
 Try the following to shorten your plan into a summary-

 - Use your summary as a selling tool

 - No place for jargons or explanations